Wyko/essential_deathworlders/content/books/good-training/4-crawl.md

 Regaari barely blinked and there he was, huge, terrifyingly powerful, so fast his eyes couldn’t follow.
 He even *smelled* like death and power and rage incarnate, far more vividly than many of the tales of his cubhood may have described.
 Intellectually?
 He knew he was safe.
 Stainless was a good and friendly man.
 But Regaari had never seen this side of Stainless before.
 Deep down, where instincts and training lie?
 For the first time in many years, Regaari was *frightened.*

-With great effort he maintained composure. "…FAAREK, SIR."
+With great effort he maintained composure. "...FAAREK, SIR."
 Regaari had not in fact previously assigned one, but he suspected that this answer would only have further displeased Stainless, and so he selected the most experienced and level-headed of the Brothers.

 "OUT-FOOKIN’-STANDING.
 He is now a Corporal.
 The rest of your men are now Privates.
 You may promote them to Lance Corporal on leadership potential and merit.
 My men will advise you on this."